quentin452/ROMHACK_B3313_CARTOGRAPHY/README.md

 # ROMHACK_B3313_CARTOGRAPHY
-Just a cartography of the romhack named B3313 for helping during explorations
+Just a cartography of the romhack named B3313 from N64 for helping during explorations